BenjaminOddou/alfred-folderify/README.md

 ![big_sur_light](public/big_sur_light.webp)

-> Note that the --color-scheme argument is only avalaible for `Big Sur 🍌` (--macOS 11.0) and above.
+> Note that the --color-scheme argument is only available for `Big Sur 🍌` (--macOS 11.0) and above.

 4. `✂️ Trim margins` corresponds to the `--no-trim` folderify argument.